-The message Low power tx activated appears in the display.
+The message Low power tx activated (or deactivated) appears in the display.

-2 Press the low-power transmit function key again to turn low-power transmit off, and the message Low power tx deactivated appears in the display.
+- 1 Press the function key programmed for low-power transmit to transmit at low power on your current channel. - The message Low power tx activated appears on the display. - 2 Press the low-power transmit function key again to turn low-power transmit off, and the message Low power tx deactivated appears on the display.